bcgov/ds-intro-to-r-2-day/docs/02-seeking-help.md

 ## When you have no idea where to begin

-If you don't know what function or package you need to use [CRAN Task Views](http://cran.at.r-project.org/web/views) is a specially maintained list of packages grouped into fields.
+If you don't know what function or package you need to use, [CRAN Task Views](http://cran.at.r-project.org/web/views) is a specially maintained list of packages grouped into fields.
 This can be a good starting point.

+## Challenges (10 minutes)

 ### Challenge 1

 > Look at the help for the `sum()` function.
 What are two ways you can pass numbers
-> into the function so the are added together?
+> into the function so they are added together?
+>
 >
 > <details>
 >